lrdj/goodlookslikethis/_cases_sdingov/environmental-regulator.md

 ---
 layout: 2023/case
-title: Helping a regulatory agency optimise their workflow
+title: Enhancing workflow efficiency in a regulatory agency

 subtitle: >
   Leadership was set on storing their workflows on a new Microsoft Dynamics platform, but they had not mapped the journeys of the different colleagues in the organisation and were unaware of the challenges and opportunites created by their structure.